Tutorial Part 1: Generated CRUD#

 If you prefer a plain int field and want to skip the existence check, declare post_id: int in your schema instead.

-See How-To: Work with Foreign Keys Using IDRef for more detail, including list relations and nested relationship objects.
+See Work with Foreign Keys Using IDRef for more detail, including list relations and nested relationship objects.

 App setup#